-- 1. Competent authorities may, at any time after the registration number has been issued, verify the declaration and any supporting documentation submitted by a host pursuant to Article 5(1) and 5(2). - 2.
-Where a competent authority, after verification pursuant to paragraph 1, finds that the information or documentation submitted pursuant to Article 5(1) and 5(2) is incomplete or incorrect, the competent authority shall have the power to ask the host to rectify the information and documentation provided via the functionality referred to in Article 4(2), point (d), within a period to be specified by the competent authority. - 3.
-Where a host fails to rectify the requested information pursuant to paragraph 2, the competent authority shall have the power to suspend the validity of the affected registration numbers and to issue an order requesting online short-term rental platforms to remove or disable access to any listing relating to the unit or units in question without undue delay.
+1. Competent authorities may, at any time after the registration number has been issued, verify the declaration and any supporting documentation submitted by a host pursuant to Article 5(1) and 5(2).

-- 4. Where a competent authority, after verification pursuant to paragraph 1, finds that there are manifest and serious doubts as regards the authenticity and validity of the information or documentation submitted pursuant to Article 5(1) and 5(2), it shall have the power to suspend the validity of the affected registration numbers and to issue an order requesting online short-term rental platforms to remove or disable access to any listing relating to the unit or units in question without undue delay. - 4a.
-Without prejudice to paragraph 5, in the event that the host has failed, with wilful misconduct or gross negligence, to rectify the information requested according to paragraph 3 or provided unauthentic or invalid information according to paragraph 4, the competent authorities can withdraw the registration number. - 5.
-Where a competent authority intends to suspend the validity of a registration number or numbers pursuant to paragraphs 3 or 4, it shall notify the host in writing stating the reasons for that intention.
+- 2. Where a competent authority, after verification pursuant to paragraph 1, finds that the information or documentation submitted pursuant to Article 5(1) and 5(2) is incomplete or incorrect, the competent authority shall have the power to ask the host to rectify the information and documentation provided via the functionality referred to in Article 4(2), point (d), within a reasonable period to be specified by the competent authority. - 3.
+Where a host fails to rectify the requested information pursuant to paragraph 2, the competent authority shall have the power to suspend the validity of the affected registration numbers and to issue an order requesting online short-term rental platforms to remove or disable access to any listing relating to the unit or units in question without undue delay. - 4.
+Where a competent authority, after verification pursuant to paragraph 1, finds that there are manifest and serious doubts as regards the authenticity and validity of the information or documentation submitted pursuant to Article 5(1) and 5(2), it shall have the power to suspend the validity of the affected registration numbers and to issue an order requesting online short-term rental platforms to provide further information to enable competent authorities to verify the authenticity and validity of the affected registration number, or to remove or disable access to any listing relating to the unit or units in question without undue delay. - 5.
+Where a competent authority intends to suspend the validity of a registration number or numbers pursuant to paragraphs 3 or 4, or withdraw the number or numbers pursuant to paragraph 5a, it shall notify the host in writing stating the reasons for that intention.
 The host shall be given the opportunity to be heard and, where appropriate, to rectify the information or documentation in question within a reasonable period to be specified by the competent authority.
-Where, after having heard the host, the competent authority confirms its intention to suspend the validity of a registration number or numbers it shall notify the host in writing of that decision, accompanied by a copy of the order referred to in paragraphs 3 or 4. - 6.
-Orders issued pursuant to paragraphs 3, 4, 4a and 10 shall contain at least the following information: - (a) a statement of reasons; - (b) clear information enabling the provider of the online short-term rental platform to identify and locate the listing or listings concerned, such as the registration number to be suspended or withdrawn, one or more exact uniform resource locators (URL) and the identity of the competent authority; - (c) the identity of the host and of the unit offered for short-term accommodation rental services.
+Where, after having heard the host, the competent authority confirms its intention to suspend the validity of a registration number or numbers \bigset\$ it shall notify the host in writing of that decision, accompanied by a copy of the order referred to in paragraphs 3 or 4.